eclipsesource/pdf-maker/README.md

 ## Documentation

-While there is no generated documentation yet, you can refer to the [content.ts](src/content.ts) for a specification of all supported attributes in a document definition.
+While there is no generated documentation yet, you can refer to the [api](src/api) folder for a specification of all supported attributes in a document definition.

 Also check out the examples in the [examples/](examples/) folder.